(New mappers added 10/06/2016.)

-Something to keep in mind when using simulators to gage your vulnerability.
+Something to keep in mind when using simulators to gauge your vulnerability.
 The primary goal of your work should be to determine if you are within the damaging blast pressure radius, or pressure ring, of a likely hit near you.
-Be realistic in your scenario building.
+Be realistic in building your scenario building.
 Valid targets for a Russian attack are military bases and supply /arms depots, official government communications hubs, cities over 200K in population and paved runways with a minimum length of 7,000 feet.
 Plot these locations on your maps.
-Russian SSBN missile warheads will be 100-200kt.
-ICBMs *may* deliver 2Mt, but more likely something around 750kt.
-For extreme purposes, assume that military targets of importance, such as airbases and large depots will receive 1.5Mt.
+Russian SSBN missile warheads will be 100-450kt.
+ICBMs *may* deliver 750Kt.
+For extreme purposes, assume that military targets of importance, such as airbases and large depots will receive 1.5Mt minimum.
+(This link is to a study on inventories.)
 See if your location falls within the 2.5psi pressure ring.
 If it does, your stick-built home will survive with some broken windows.
 If it is within a greater pressure ring, you have some advanced planning to do.

 High Yield Detonation Effects Simulator – (HYDESim)

 Enter an address to move the point of impact to “ground zero”.
 1000KT = 1MT.

 Nuclear Weapons Effects Calculator – Federation of American Scientists (FAS)